adamk/Link-Budget/README.md

 FSPL2 (2-Ray Propogation Model w/ Ground Reflections)

-*Okumura-Hata Models (valid from 400 MHz to 1.5 GHz)*
+*Okumura-Hata Models (valid from 1.5 GHz to 2.0 GHz)*

 *based on open area urban losses, not surburban

-*only use for base antenna height 30m-200m
+*only use for base antenna height 30m-200m?

 HMS (medium-small city)